Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: DO THI HUONG

-Huong said her family often decorates the house to create a Tet atmosphere, prepares offerings to show gratitude to ancestors, and takes photos with relatives in traditional ao dai.
-In addition, as a student, Huong often joins the Vietnamese club to meet fellow countrymen, exchange cultures, and enjoy the Tet atmosphere while away from home.
+Huong said that her family usually decorates the house to create a festive atmosphere for Tet, prepares offerings to show gratitude to their ancestors, and takes photos with relatives in traditional ao dai costumes.
+In addition, as a student, Huong often participates in Vietnamese clubs to meet fellow countrymen, exchange cultural experiences, and enjoy the Tet atmosphere while far from home.

 Gen Z Việt đón Tết nơi xứ người- Ảnh 6.

-Huong's family decorates their house for Tet in the US.
+Huong's family decorates their home in America for Tet (Vietnamese Lunar New Year).

 PHOTO: DO THI HUONG